ColeSantiago/collectors-shelves/README.md

 # Collector's Shelves

-This a a react app that allows users to join and share photos of whatever they collect, as well as follow others, and applaud others for their collections.
+This is a react app that allows users to join and share photos of whatever they collect, as well as follow others, and applaud others for their collections.

 ### Technologies used: